TrustEsosa12/alx-low_level_programming/README.md

- a program that prints all single digit
+prints the lowercase alphabet in reverse